 Based on this section of the Shams Al-Ma'arif we have created a limited number of Al-Alim Talismans.

 Whoever undertakes the zikr of this Name of sublime essence, God, exalted be He, brings him to knowledge of the subtlest aspects of the sciences and their most hidden secrets.
-To the one who engraves it...when Mercury is highly dignified, God makes him express himself with wisdom and teaches him the sapiential subtleties of mystical knowledge.
+To the one who engraves it...when Mercury is highly dignified, God makes him express himself with wisdom and teaches him the deepest and most profound subtleties of esoteric wisdom and mystical knowledge.

-Whoever arranges it in a magic square...when Jupiter is highly dignified, obtains an understanding of what the mystic sciences contain.
+Whoever arranges it in a magic square...when Jupiter is highly dignified, obtains a profound understanding of esoteric wisdom and what the mystic sciences contain.
 His zikr is useful for one who is called Īsà, and also for one who is called Sultān.
 Its magic square is as follows, and it has also been harmonized in a magic square of 3 x 3.
 In this Name resides an extraordinary secret for the wise among the Sufis, such that the created are humiliated before him who understands their secret and the all of the infinite worlds are at his disposal.

 His control in the universe is strengthened and God, exalted be it, frees him from all misfortunes and avoids everything that displeases him.
 And whoever uses his zikr, learns what he did not know and wisdom becomes manifest in his words.